-The 13th IMISCOE Annual Conference will take place in Prague, 30 June – 2 July 2016.
-The conference covers the theme ‘Migration and Development’ and will be organized by the Geographic Migration Centre (GEOMIGRACE) at Charles University in Prague.
+The 13th IMISCOE Annual Conference took place in Prague, 30 June – 2 July 2016.
+The conference covered the theme ‘Migration and Development’ and was organized by the Geographic Migration Centre (GEOMIGRACE) at Charles University in Prague.

-A first outline of the conference program is now available: you can download the conference booklet with the final program overview.
-Besides two keynote lectures (by Peggy Levitt and Ahmet İçduygu), the plenaries and the conference sessions, the conference will also host 3 semi-plenaries:
+You can download the conference booklet with the final program overview.
+Besides two keynote lectures (by Peggy Levitt and Ahmet İçduygu), the plenaries and the conference sessions, the conference hosted 3 semi-plenaries:

 - Richard Alba and Nancy Foner: Comparing the Integration of Immigrants in North America and Western Europe